 GARNISH

-1. Adjust an oven rack to the center position and heat oven to 400 degrees.
-On a lightly floured work surface, roll out the pie dough and cut (1 ¾-inch) small star shapes (or desired shape) using a small star cutter.
-Place stars on a baking sheet lined with parchment paper.
-Grate a sprinkle of nutmeg over each star and bake until the edges turn golden, about 5 minutes.
-Let stars cool on wire racks and set aside to cool before using.
+Adjust an oven rack to the center position and heat oven to 400 degrees.
+On a lightly floured work surface, roll out the pie dough and cut small fall-themed shapes using a small cookie cutter.
+Place shapes on a baking sheet lined with parchment paper.
+Grate a sprinkle of nutmeg over each shape and bake until the edges turn golden, about 5 minutes.
+Let cool on wire racks and set aside to cool before using.

 BUTTERCREAM